 Occipital Lobe – Situated at the back of the brain is the occipital lobe, which is responsible for analyzing visual data.
 It receives visual data via the optic nerve, and if this lobe is damaged, it can impact the ability to interpret visual information.

 A senior stroke survivor often needs very specialized care from someone with experience in providing support during stroke recovery.
 Caring for a senior loved one can be challenging for families who don’t have expertise or professional training in home care, but this challenge doesn’t have to be faced alone.
-Family caregivers can turn to San Antonio Home Care Assistance for the help they need.
+Family caregivers can turn to In home care San Antonio for the help they need.
 We provide high-quality live-in and respite care as well as comprehensive Alzheimer’s, dementia, stroke, and Parkinson’s care.
 Home Care Assistance can be your trusted partner in caregiving for your aging loved one.
 Contact one of our experienced Care Managers today at (210) 495-6300 to learn more about our reliable in-home care services.